chrisjsewell/ipypublish/docs/source/metadata_tags.rst

 -  For output level: using ``IPython.display.display(obj,metadata={"ipub":{}})``, you can set metadata specific to a certain output.
-Options set at the output level will override options set at the cell level. for an example of this, download and run the :download:`MultiOutput_Example.ipynb <../../example/notebooks/MultiOutput_Example.ipynb>`.
+Options set at the output level will override options set at the cell level.
+For an example of this, see :ref:`multiple_outputs`.

 .. important::